National Sports Day 2022: History, Facts and Significance

 Dhyan Chand’s legacy on National Sports Day

 Today children in not only Orchids but also in other schools celebrate this day by playing all sorts of sports like cricket, football, basketball, amongst others.
 It is a great day to spend time under the sun or in the shade and let go of the past in order to embrace a bright future of optimism and health.
 Dhyan Chand’s contributions to sports are immense and that is why today was posthumously given the title National Sports Day or Rashtriya khel divas.
-Since he played sports at an international level during the British raj he is honoured and is afforded the title of a legend.
+Since he played sports at an international level during the British raj he is honored and is afforded the title of a legend.
 He incidentally also worked in the British Army as a sepoy when he was sixteen years old.
 He played hockey from 1926 to 1948 and took part in the Olympics in 1928, 1932 and 1936.
 Today is also a day when the Dronacharya Award, the Arjuna Award and the Rajiv Gandhi Khel Ratna are given to sports warriors.

 Why do we celebrate National Sports Day

 The benefits of sports are wide ranging.
 Some of them include boosting immunity in kids, and opening up pathways for good blood circulation.
 Sports are integral for every child as it enables them to work on their physical and mental strength.
 The more they exert themselves physically the more their minds have to strengthen.
 This will hold them in good stead as it creates a sense of purpose in their lives.
 If kids play sports, they can work on their team-building skills and engage productively in pursuing activities which will enhance their health as well as perspectives on the world, as they are in communication with fellow sportsmen and women when they play and this enables them to learn important people skills.